Skip to content

 Disable Driver Signature Enforcement Option

-Your PC will now start normally.
-Driver signature enforcement will be turned off.
+Your PC will now start up normally, with driver signature enforcement disabled.
 You can install unsigned drivers while this mode is active.

 To Turn Driver Signature Enforcement Back On

-Just repeat the steps above.
+To turn it back on, repeat the steps above.
 This time don’t press 7 or F7.
 Instead, let Windows boot normally.
-Or simply restart your PC normally to re-enable the feature.
+Or restart your PC normally to re-enable the feature.

 How to Enable or Disable Driver Signature Enforcement Using Command Prompt